Short Story

 Story

-Caledon is a beautiful area of rolling hills, forests, farmland, rivers and lakes.
-Located in the heart of Ontario’s Greenbelt and the Greenlands System in Peel Region, it is a destination for visitors looking for time in nature and pristine green spaces.
-The Forks of the Credit is an environmentally sensitive area, close to the Credit River and the Niagara Escarpment, a designated World Biosphere Reserve.
+Northwest Caledon is a beautiful area of rolling hills, forests, and farmland.
+Located in the heart of Ontario’s Greenbelt, it is a destination for visitors looking for time in nature and pristine green spaces.
+Hikers, daytrippers and local residents enjoy all four seasons in the Forks of the Credit Park and the Bruce Trail along the Niagara Escarpment, a designated World Biosphere Reserve.

 Over 50 acres of woodlands – 60,000 mature trees – would be destroyed.
 The wetlands and riparian and wild habitats for many creatures would be devastated.
 This imperils several species at risk, including brook trout, little brown myotis, chorus frogs, bobolinks, Eastern meadow larks and red-headed woodpeckers.

 With the community’s support, we have distributed hundreds of “Say No” lawn signs locally and into the GTA.
-Over 1,300 Objection letters have been sent to CBM/St Marys and the Ministry of Natural Resources and Forestry.
-We have hired several experts in disciplines such as Hydrogeology, Natural Heritage, Air Quality, Land Use Planning, and Environmental Law.
+Over 1,300 Objection letters have been sent to CBM/St Marys and the Ministry of Natural Resources.
 We have met with our politicians, local, provincial and federal.

 PLEASE DONATE NOW.